alienflip/zku.one-Course/project/README.md

 <p align="center">🍄 In this app, we deploy a contract as an anon to the harmony testnet, using zero knowledge proofs 🍄</p>

+<p align="center">🍄 This tool will do it all for you, except the physical IP handling.
+For that you will need a burner computer and an internet cafe. 🍄</p>

 > Protocol
 > > The application will create a burner account, and then use a zero-knowledge mixer in order to fund the burner wallet, then deploy your contract anonymously with the new wallet